 - Now the app will launch, and you will be able to connect your Windows Mobile device.

-Install Windows Mobile Device to an older version of the operating system
+➡ Install Windows Mobile Device Center on older versions of Windows

 For users that still run older versions of the OS, the installation process is pretty similar.
 As previously stated, WMDC is also compatible with Windows 8, 7, and Vista.